 The equation of a simple harmonic motion is:

 where x is the displacement, A is the amplitude of oscillation, f is the frequency, t is the elapsed time, and f is the phase of oscillation.

-To create a simple model of simple harmonic motion in VB , we used the equation x=Acos(wt), and we have assigned a value of 500 to A and a value of 50 to w.
-In this program, the circular object which we have inserted into the form will oscillate from left to right, reaching the maximum speed at the middle of the path.
+To create a simple model of simple harmonic motion in VB6 , use the equation x=Acos(wt), and assign a value of 500 to A and a value of 50 to w.